zluigon/Destination-OOP/README.md

 ![OOP Airport Class Diagram](./assets/OOPClass.png)

 **GOAL**: You should:
-- Write tests for each class in the corresponding test file in the `__test__` folder (e.g. Bag tests should be written in Bag.test.js)
+- Write tests for each class in the corresponding test file in the `__tests__` folder (e.g. Bag tests should be written in Bag.test.js)
 - Create code that meets the design specifications outlined in the class diagram above and the more detailed specs outlined below.
 - Feel free to try your code out by importing classes in `main.js` and creating some instances in the `main()` function.